SM City La Union

 SM City La Union is a shopping mall owned by SM Prime Holdings.
 It is located at Along Diversion Road, Barangay Biday, San Fernando, La Union.
 It is the fifth and second largest SM Supermall in Ilocos Region, the first in the province of La Union, and 89th in the Philippines.
 It is owned and operated by SM Prime Holdings.
-It has a total retail area of 61,000 sq.m. and a total gross floor area of 59,000 sq.m.
+It has a total retail area of 61,000 sq.m. and a total gross floor area of 112,000 sq.m.

 History

 The mall opened on October 17, 2025.

 Features

 SM Prime Holdings expects the mall as a new lifestyle landmark in the province, incorporating local elements and a "surfer vibe", that the province is well-known for.
-It also has 1,348 sqm sandbox, an outdoor venue for sports tournaments, mini concerts and other community activities.
+It also has 1,348 sqm sandbox, an outdoor venue for sports tournaments, mini concerts and other community activities.This SM mall has its unique LED stairs creating a surfing vibe.